 Join us, City of Boston, together with the Province of Nova Scotia to celebrate the 80th Annual Boston Common Tree Lighting on Thursday, December 2 from 6pm to 8pm at the Boston Common.

 The official holiday season kick-off in Boston includes the lighting of the City of Boston's official Christmas tree and trees throughout Boston Common and the Public Garden.
 Generations have enjoyed and continue to treasure Boston's tree lighting celebration.
 Twenty-five thousand people of all ages attend the event, which has grown to include a festive stage show with nationally known talent.
 Join us in the countdown as the Mayor illuminates Boston's official tree and trees on Boston Common and the Public Garden bridge.

-Before the lighting, be sure not to miss the Frog Pond Ice Skating Spectacular
+Before the lighting, be sure not to miss the Frog Pond Ice Skating Spectacular at 5pm.

 The celebration is presented by the Boston Parks and Recreation Department, title sponsor The Province of Nova Scotia, and additional sponsors.
 The holiday lights throughout both parks will light up in sequence shortly before 8 p.m. when the Mayor is joined onstage by members of the Royal Canadian Mounted Police, Santa Claus, Rudolph, and Frosty.
 The show will close with a pyrotechnic display by Atlas PyroVision.

 WCVB Channel 5’s CHRONICLE Co-Anchors Anthony Everett and Shayna Seymour will once again host Channel 5’s live broadcast of the event beginning at 7 p.m. featuring various artists (to be announced).